harness/developer-hub/docs/platform/triggers/customize_trigger_input_configuration_using_override_yaml.md

 ---
 title: Customize trigger input configuration using override YAML
-description: Customaize trigger input using override YAML
+description: Customize trigger input using override YAML
 sidebar_position: 9
 ---

 Suppose you have a CD pipeline with three different stages, each intended for a different environment.
 You wish to deploy one stage manually and the others via triggers.
 In an ideal scenario, you would create different input sets for each environment.
 However, managing numerous input sets with only one or two variable changes can be tedious and prone to mistakes.
-To address this, overriding input YAML provides the flexibility to change a specific parameter when utilizing triggers.
+To address this, overriding input YAML provides the flexibility to change  a specific parameter in the associated ``Input Set``.

 :::note
 You can only customize parameters using YAML in this setup.